zorggn/love-asl/readme.md

 - `Source:setBufferVariance` added, with parameters `amount` and `unit`; in either `samples`(samplepoints), `milliseconds`, or as a `percentage`; milliseconds being default.
 Randomly varies the length of the buffer within its defined limits.

 - `Source:getMixMethod` added.
-- `Source:setMixMethod` added, with parameters `auto`, `linear` or `cosine`, with the first being default.
+- `Source:setMixMethod` added, with parameters `auto`, `linear`, `sqroot`, `cosine` and `noise`, with the first being default.
 It's best to leave this alone for most use-cases.

 #### Modifications
 - `Source:queue` may now be defined as a "pull-style" callback; if it isn't, it will work as the vanilla "push-style" method.
 (Note: queue type source support not yet implemented.)

-- `Object:release` modified to release all extra internals of the new Objects; must be called explicitly if one doesn't want dead objects cluttering up the processing thread.
+- `Object:release` modified to release all extra internals of the new Objects; **must be called explicitly if one doesn't want dead objects cluttering up the processing thread.**
 - `Object:type` modified to return the string `ASource`.
 - `Object:typeOf` modified to also return true for `ASource` as a specialization of the `Source` type.